SampaioLeal/discord-music-bot/README.md

 # NodeTS

-A NodeJS Typescript templat for building beautiful applications
+A NodeJS Typescript template for building beautiful applications

 ## Installation